The Great Country Pub Crawl of Central Otago

 Waipiata Country Hotel

-RD3/29 Main Street, Waipiata
+RD3/29 Main St, Waipiata

 Vulcan Hotel

-1670 Loop Road, Saint Bathans
+1670 Loop Road, St Bathans

-Located above the dazzling Blue Lake in St Bathans, the Vulcan Hotel is part of the petite town’s historic streetscape, steeped in rich gold mining history.
-In summer, the beer garden comes alive with friends enjoying cold pints after a dip in the lake and lots of happy tail-wagging guests enjoying the sunshine too.
+Located above the dazzling Blue Lake in St Bathans, Vulcan Hotel is part of the petite town’s historic streetscape, steeped in rich gold mining history.
+In summer, the huge beer garden comes alive with friends enjoying cold pints after a dip in the lake and lots of happy tail-wagging guests enjoying the sunshine too.
 As winter arrives, Sunday Roasts hit the menu and visitors escape inside to warm up by the fire with a cosy tartan blanket.
 For the full experience, grab a pint of ‘Rose’s Ghostly Pale’ named after the resident ghost – or book a night’s stay in room 1 for a chance encounter.

 Danseys Pass Hotel

-3476 Danseys Pass Road, Naseby
+3476 Danseys Pass Rd, Naseby

 While only a 15-minute picturesque drive from Naseby, Danseys Pass Hotel feels worlds away from everyday life.
 Another long-lived establishment, the hotel has been providing a place to eat, drink and sleep since 1862.
 The seasonal menu offers all of your favourite comforting classics, with a commitment to using local ingredients such as Provenance Lamb, ethically raised and bio-farmed just up the road.
 Enjoy a drink from the quirky outdoor bar in summer or toast marshmallows with friends and family by the colossal fireplace in winter.
-If there’s vacancy, we recommend staying the night in one of the traditional yet elegant cottage-style rooms with cute patterned bathroom tiles and whimsical wallpaper.
+If there’s vacancy, we recommend staying the night in one of the traditional yet elegant cottage-style rooms, complete with cute patterned bathroom tiles and whimsical wallpaper.

 Chatto Creek Tavern

-1544 Omakau-Chatto Creek Road, Chatto Creek
+1544 Omakau-Chatto Creek Rd, Chatto Creek

 Come for a cold pint, stay for the cheeky company of the three pub donkeys: Pablo, Benjamin Button and Henry.
-Situated on the roadside between Alexandra and Omakau, Chatto Creek’s days as a pub go way back to the horse-and-carriage era.
+Situated on the road between Alexandra and Omakau, Chatto Creek’s days as a pub go way back to the horse-and-carriage era.
 The Rail Trail runs straight through the site, so it’s unsurprising many cyclists find themselves taking a well-earned break on a sunny picnic table in the large garden area.
 As well as braying donkeys, the outdoor space is home to lots of characters, from Harriet the bronze hippo to Gerry the wooden giraffe, as well as a playground and endless toys to keep the little ones entertained.

 Blacks Hotel

-170 Ida Valley-Omakau Road, Ophir
+170 Ida Valley-Omakau Rd, Ophir

 On the turnoff into Ophir, Blacks Hotel has endured as a beloved gathering spot since 1870 (though with a few relocations and rebuilds in between).
 Now looked after by Saskia and Chris Trembath – along with Daisy the pub pug – the hotel offers ten lovely rooms that open out into a beautiful garden area that blooms with blossom trees and lavender in spring and summer.
 Inside, a double-sided brick fireplace keeps the chill off while guests toast over pints of Emerson’s and tuck into rustic homemade dishes – featuring ample helpings of mash and gravy.